SnapperTT/sttr/README.md

 ### RegNamespace
 `class RegNamespace` - Tree-like container to store registered stuff.
 Also used to represent a registered class.
 Most of these methods return the object that you called it from so that you can chain calls (`mNamespace.addField().setUserFlags().addField(). ... etc`).

+* `RegNamespace * getGlobalNamespace()` - singleton instance of a namespace.
+Useful for acting as a global root for a tree.
+You do not have to use this, but it is convenient if you only need one global tree for everything

 * `template <typename T> RegNamespace & regField(T v, const char * _name)` - Registers a field.
 This may be a function, a variable, either belonging to a class or free.
+If you are registering a static variable or functions you need to reigister the class type too with `regField<classType, fieldType>(&classType::field, name)`.

 * `RegNamespace & setUserFlags (const uint32_t & userFlags)` - Sets field->userFlags for the last added field.
 Will trip an assert if no fields are present
 * `RegNamespace & setUserString (const std::string & userString)` - Sets field->userString for the last added field.
 Will trip an assert if no fields are present